-Figure 3: MLP Using Fixed-Point Mode
+Figure 4: MLP Using Fixed-Point Mode

-Figure 4: MLP Using Floating-Point Mode
+Figure 5: MLP Using Floating-Point Mode

-A powerful feature available in Achronix's MLP is the ability to connect several MLPs with dedicated high-speed cascade paths.
+A powerful feature available in the Achronix MLP is the ability to connect several MLPs with dedicated highspeed cascade paths.
 The cascade paths allow for the adder tree to extend across multiple MLP blocks in a column without using extra fabric routing resources, and a data cascade/broadcast path is available to send operands across multiple MLP blocks.
-Cascading input or result data to multiple MLPs in parallel allows for complex, multiplement operations to be performed efficiently without the need for extra routing.
+Cascading input or result data to multiple MLPs in parallel allows for complex, multi-element operations to be performed efficiently without the need for extra routing.
 Below is a diagram showing the cascade paths across MLPs.

-Figure 5: MLP Cascade Path
+Figure 6: MLP Cascade Path